humandecoded/yt-archive/README.md

 * `--archive-location <archive file containing previous downloads>` yt-dlp give you the functionality to track what you've downloaded and skip those videos in the future.
 This flag points to a the file that will contain that history.
 If the file doesn't already exist, it will be created.
 The default value is `<current directory>/archive.txt`
 * `--save-location <root folder to save in>` This is the folder where the various sub-folders will be saved.
 The default is the directory you are running the script from.

+# Audio Only Option
+With some channels, you may only want to download the audio (No Sleep, Creepy Pastas, etc...).
+In the csv file containing your urls and save folders, you can spedicfy a third field.
+If the third element is `audio` then that yt-dlp will only download the audio portion of that url.

+You can see an example of this in the `example.csv`

 # Example
 In this example we assume that your are running the script from `/home/username/yt-archive` and you have a seperate folder in your home directory you want to save your downloads to.